rajabishek/java-essentials/manuscript/02_generics.md

 > - Generics are an integral part of Java programming.
 > - Through the use of generics, it is possible to create classes, interfaces, and methods that will work in a type-safe manner with various kinds of data.
 > - Many algorithms are logically the same no matter what type of data they are being applied to.
 For example, the mechanism that supports a stack is the same whether that stack is storing items of type `Integer`, `String`, `Object`, or `Thread`.
+> - With generics, you can define an algorithm once, independently of any specific type of data, and then apply that algorithm to a wide variety of data types without any additional effort.